bruab/bruab.github.io/_posts/book-reviews/2023-05-24-are-prisons-obsolete.md

 - Making circuit boards
 - Making lingerie for Victoria's Secret

+A list of products made by just one program can be found here: https://www.unicor.gov/SopAlphaList.aspx

 ---

 Companies like [CoreCivic](https://www.corecivic.com/) who sell prison labor are paid per prisoner.
 It is in their shareholders' best interest for incarceration rates to increase.